lupyuen/lupyuen.github.io/src/visual.md

 (Look for "Paste Visual Program Here")

-We're ready to build and test our Zig Sensor App with NuttX!
+We're ready to build and test our IoT Sensor App with NuttX!
 But first we prep our hardware...

 ![Pine64 PineCone BL602 RISC-V Board connected to Bosch BME280 Sensor](https://lupyuen.github.io/images/sensor-connect.jpg)